jedfarm/Identify-POI-from-Enron-Data/ReadMe.md

     Amount of remaining NaN entries in the dataframe: 0

-As found in some of our references, the manual input of the financial data could have been the cause of some observed mistakes.
+Checking out the correctness of the financial data.

 ```python